su2code/su2code.github.io/_tutorials/design_features/Inc_Turbulent_Bend_Opt/Inc_Turbulent_Bend_Opt.md

 for i in range((DX**NDIM)*NDIM - 1):
   ffd_string = ffd_string + ", " + s
 ```
-In the .cfg file we have a placeholder which has the form:
+In the sudo.cfg file we have a placeholder which has the form:
 ```
 DV_KIND= __FFD_CTRL_PTS__
 ```